We’re living in a time in which entrepreneurship seems glamorous. Everybody is a founder of something. Or wants to be.

 1. Learn from your rejections

-Who would’ve thought that Larry Kim – founder of Wordstream and top columnist of every online publication there is – was once rejected by more than a hundred venture capital firms?
+Who would’ve thought that Larry Kim – founder & CEO of MobileMonkey and top columnist of every online publication there is – was once rejected by more than a hundred venture capital firms?

 “I had pitched to over a hundred venture capital firms asking them to invest in my business, and all one hundred of them rejected me.
 That was kind of a bummer because, to get rejected a hundred times kinda hurts your feelings,” said Larry.

 The reason why Larry Kim became “Larry Kim” is he used these rejections as pointers for improvements.

 As he said, “within all those rejection letters there were often a bunch of reasons why they didn’t like the business.
 So I was able to use those letters to put together a roadmap of what I need to do to make my business stronger.”

 Within nine months, he raised his first four million dollar round.
 And now Wordstream is marketers’ go-to platform for PPC ads.